jshopsin/portfolio/README.md

 jennifer.shopsin@gmail.com | [LinkedIn](https://www.linkedin.com/in/jennifer-shopsin "Jennifer Shopsin's LinkedIn Profile") |
 [GitHub](https://github.com/jshopsin "Jennifer Shopsin's GitHub Profile")

-As an avid film lover, I studied storyboarding which I utilized as a designer to ensure I always put the user first when launching global UI/UX and architecture projects.
+I am a maker and a strategist.
+I evolved from playing with legos as a child, to making jewelry, knitting and launching global UI/UX applications and architecture projects.
 Transitioning into web development, I went from tinkering in Chrome developer tools, to deploying full-stack web and mobile applications.

+As an avid film lover, I studied storyboarding as a tool for visualizing a user's journey in both architectural and UI/UX projects.
 I am constantly growing by taking on new challenges and breaking down the problems and constraints in order to build the most elegant and user-focused solutions.

 ___
 ### SKILLS